saidvandeklundert/saidvandeklundert.github.io/_posts/2020-12-24-python-functions-in-jinja.md

 ![Jinja logo](/img/jinja_logo.png "Jinja logo")
 {: refdef}

-In some cases, templates become to complicated.
+In some cases, templates become too complicated.
 Especially when there is too much logic that needs to be dealt with inside the Jinja template.
 As a result, you can see a lot of deeply nested if statements, clunky ways of working with variables, filtering the variables and more.

 What might be worth knowing is the fact that you can pass a Python function into your Jinja templates.
 Doing this can greatly improve the readability of your template as well as allow you to handle more complicated scenario's.